-Protect historical artifacts and communicate cultural narratives by earning your online Master of Arts in History degree with a concentration in public history from Southern New Hampshire University.
-In the master's in public history online program, you’ll learn to create historical preservation and outreach initiatives that integrate deep content knowledge and technological savvy to educate and empower individuals and groups.
+Protect historical artifacts and communicate cultural narratives by earning your online Master of Arts in History with a concentration in Public History degree from Southern New Hampshire University.
+In the master's in public history online program, you'll learn to create historical preservation and outreach initiatives that integrate deep content knowledge and technological savvy to educate and empower individuals and groups.

 Your skill set will include the management, preservation, and interpretation of historical records and artifacts.
 You'll be prepared to lead museum and historical society work, community history projects, preservation programs, and local and federal research projects.